Uniswap/governance-seatbelt/README.md

 - If a transaction reverts, that will be reported in the state changes section
 - State changes and events around the proposal execution process, such as the `ExecuteTransaction` event and `queuedTransactions` state changes, are omitted from reports to reduce noise
+- Slither analysis for the timelock, governor proxy, and governor implementation is skipped to reduce noise in the output.
+Note that skipping analysis for the implementation on historical proposals requires an archive node, and a warning will be shown if archive data is required not available

 ## Usage